Gaurav1517/DevOps-Toolkit-Installation-Scripts/ArgoCD/argoCD-installation.md

 ## Important

-You can either follow the below manual steps or directly run the script `setup_argocd.sh`.
+You can either follow the below manual steps or directly run the script [setup_argocd.sh](setup_argocd.sh).

 The script will create a Kind cluster and install ArgoCD (UI and CLI) using either **Helm** or **Manifests**.